FlyingKatsu/ProgressBarGenerator/README.md

 ### Version 0.3.x

+- (0.3.6.3) Fix support for Download button, which broke when we rearranged the UI.
 - (0.3.6.2) Fix typo that cast goal progress to string.
 If values look wrong on the graph, try deleting `ProgressBarGenerator-FK` from local storage.
 - (0.3.6.1) Separate tab for headshot editing
 - (0.3.6) Donations can be cleared, saved, and restored.
 Goals get donation logs.